 I have lived in Cedar Hill for 20 years, and grew up in Jefferson county.
 I am an HVAC technican.
 My second hobby is hunting; rifle, bow and/or black powder.
 My first hobby is learning and teaching about God and His holy word.
 I joined Cedar Hill Lutheran in November 1998.
 It is one of the few churches, I believe, in the area that not only preaches from the Bible, but also practices from the Bible (not man made).
 It also has a genuine family atmosphere.

 My ministry, as an Elder at Cedar Hill Lutheran Church, is to be a servant of Christ and to our church family through the power of the Holy Spirit and the grace and mercy of our Lord.

 My wife, Lori and I were married on September 8, 2012 at CHLC.
-I have lived in Jefferson County for most of my life and am employed as an Architect.
+I have lived in Jefferson County for most of my life and am a retired Architect.
 I was baptized and confirmed a Missouri Synod Lutheran as a child, and take comfort that our doctrine is Biblically correct.
 I firmly believe that our faith is strengthened and grows through the Holy Spirit, with regular fellowship, prayer and Bible Study.